Oberhauser-Dev/wrestling_scoreboard/wrestling_scoreboard_server/database/README.md

 sudo apt-get install postgresql-client
 ```

-On Linux you may want to login as postgres user: `sudo -u postgres -i`
+On Linux you may want to log in as postgres user: `sudo -u postgres -i`

 #### Tipps: